cp2k/cp2k-data/potentials/Goedecker/README.md

 ```
 touch EXIT
 ```
-#### 4) For the final check of the obtained fit just add the -plot option to the command used for
+#### 4) Check the fit
-the fit
+For the final check of the obtained fit just add the `-plot` option to the command used for the fit
 ```
 cp2k-data/potentials/Goedecker/pseudo/v2.2/pseudo.x -orth -c1000 -n400 -denbas -fullacc [-l1so] -plot
 ```